gabbdev/easyphp/README.md

 ##  Help

--  **Do I need to download php or another external program?**
+**Do I need to download php or another external program?**
 - No!
 It is not necessary to install anything other than the module. everything is integrated so there is no need.

--  **Are ALL php functions present?**
+**Are ALL php functions present?**
 - No, the most important functions are present, but small functions are yet to come.

+**Which devices support easyphp?**
+- all with the requirements of node.js v12 or higher.